Cancel anytime

 - Acquisition Price (USD millions): 900

-- Strategic Rationale: Expanded Corning's optical communications portfolio and strengthened its position in the telecommunications market.
+- Strategic Rationale: Expanded Corning's optical communications portfolio and market reach.

 Growth Trajectory and Initiatives